mitch-b/OpenWish/README.md

 ### Docker Compose

-Since OpenWish is built to be a multi-component solution, docker compose can be the easiest way to get up and running!
+Since OpenWish depends on an external datasource (SQL), if you don't already have a SQL instance to use, you can run a SQL instance alongside the OpenWish application using Docker Compose:

 ```yaml
 services: